 The Art of Tracking = the Origin of Science (Louis Liebenberg).

-History will be made in mid-2018 when Bushmen walk the Kruger savanna for the first time since they were displaced from the Lowveld several hundred years ago.
+History will be made in mid-2018 when Bushmen, displaced from the Lowveld several hundred years ago, walk the Kruger savanna for the first time in a trails capacity.
 Not just any Bushmen, but members of the Ju/'hoansi from the remote Nyae Nyae Conservancy in Namibia, the last group in the whole of Southern Africa still allowed to hunt in the traditional way.
 And the last of the 'endurance hunters'.
-Not any Ju/'hoansi, but two of the only three recognised Master Trackers in the country, including the best of them all, the formidable /Ui-G/aqo/ (pictured alongside).
+Not any Ju/'hoansi, but all of the three recognised indigenous Master Trackers in the country, including the best of them all, the renowned /Ui-G/aqo/.

-The trails, the first in Makuleke, followed by two in the Nyalaland wilderness area of the Kruger Park itself (under the auspices of SANParks), will adopt the well-settled magic formula of allowing participants to engage with all aspects of the environment, from rocks to plants to creatures great and small, but now with a special focus on tracks and tracking.
+The trails, four in Makuleke and three in the Nyalaland wilderness area of the Kruger Park itself (under the auspices of SANParks), will adopt the well-settled magic formula of allowing participants to engage with all aspects of the environment, from rocks to plants to creatures great and small, but now with a special focus on tracks and tracking.
 Campfire evenings will be opportunities to hear Bushmen stories - of which there is an endless supply.
 Makuleke has a few modest Bushmen rock art sites, Nyalaland some notable ones.

 For those wanting a trail experience with a deep focus on elephants, Michelle Henley can take you there.
 Her time and a few other things considered, we can craft a bespoke learning experience in the wilds: education plus observation.
 Let us know, and we'll take it from there.